 That is really quite large.
 I would guess that the handle that alines with the shank controls flow rate while the handle on top merely is an on/off control.

-I would not assume that this valve was intended for domestic water, it could be some kind of a beverage tap.
-The rubber spout suggests a bottle filler.
+was intended for domestic water, it could be some kind of a beverage

+Perhaps I should put your photos on a blog page and invite comments.
 Go ahead and share the pics.
 The spout is not rubber.
 It is a plastic like material that threads on to the tap.

 There it is, anyone out there know what this is?